-Before the first flight, the pilot/dealer has to take his/her glider and inflate it to check brake length and if needed shorten or lengthen the brake setting to his or her preference.
+Before the first flight the pilot / dealer has to inflate the glider in the flight configuration, on the intended harness, to check and if needed, adjust the brake line length as required.
 It is important that the brakes are not set too short.
-If the glider is above your head the brakes should not be pulling the trailing edge down, as that means that the brakes are too short.
-A good setting is to have about 10 cm of slack in the brake from the brake guide (pulley) on the riser to the activation point of the brakes.
-(See Diagram below)
+If the glider is above your head the brakes should have about 10 cm of free travel in the brake from the brake guide on the riser to the activation point of the brakes (See Diagram).
+If the pilot changes the harness, or especially in paramotor use, the frame, hookupheight / type, please check the brakes again to ensure that the brakes are not too short.